jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2b.md

     laying a real tax on the more improved parts of the country

-<sup>19</sup> In the same way, the freest importation of salt provisions would have little effect on the interest of British graziers.
+{{< s v="19" >}} In the same way, the freest importation of salt provisions would have little effect on the interest of British graziers.

 Salt provisions are a very bulky commodity.
 Foreign salt imports are of worse quality than fresh meat because they cost more labour and expence.